microconfig/microconfig/README.md

 * It must be easy to understand how the result file is generated and based on what placeholders are resolved.
 * Some configuration properties must be dynamic, calculated using an expression language.

 Microconfig is written in Java, but it designed to be used with systems written in any language.
-Microconfig just describes format of base configuration, syntax for placeholders, includes, excludes, overrides, expression language for dynamic properties and engine than can build it to plain *.yaml or *.properties.
+Microconfig just describes a format of base configuration, syntax for placeholders, includes, excludes, overrides, expression language for dynamic properties and engine than can build it to plain *.yaml or *.properties.
 Also it can resolve placeholders in arbitrary template files and show diff between config releases.

 # Difference between Microconfig and popular devops tools
 **Comparing to config servers** (like Spring cloud config server or Zookeeper):